 We all have things we need to work on and bad habits we need to break.
 While I eat 100% more healthy now, I still prefer sweets.

 Just being honest.

-After three years of creating new dietary habits & making lifestyle changes, I still want the junk food.
+After almost four years of creating new dietary habits and making lifestyle changes, I still want the junk food.

 Even though this is frustrating, I don’t kick myself for it.
 There’s no guilt or shame here.
-It’s a learning process and as long as I’m fighting to win, that is what matters.
+It’s a learning process and as long as I’m fighting to win, that’s what matters.

 We only get one chance to live in this body and I don’t want to blow it.
 However, sugar is in everything now days.
 It is extremely hard to get away from it.

 The conclusion I have come to is that we need to protect and nourish our bodies, but we also need to enjoy our lives.
 Life is all about balance.